randykinne/randykinne/README.md

-<p>I'm a Full-Stack software engineer currently working at Cision.
+<p>I'm a full-stack software engineer currently working at Cision.
 I like to work with JavaScript/TypeScript, Java, Python, and Go. </p>

 <div align="center">
   <br/>